socketry/rackula/README.md

 # Rackula

 Rackula will immortalize your rackup web app by generating a static copy.
-It can be used to generate a static site from any CMS or rack-compatible middleware (e.g. rails).
+It can be used to generate a static site from any rack-compatible middleware (e.g. rails, sinatra, utopia).

 ## Installation